Why do I feel anxious after achieving a goal?

 Anxiety after success is common among high achievers.
 Promotions, milestones, and recognition can trigger nervous system activation because success brings change, visibility, and higher expectations.
 This isn’t self-sabotage — it’s a stress response.
 Regulating your body, normalizing the experience, and allowing wins to land helps you feel safe with growth instead of bracing for loss.

-A tightness in your chest.
+a tightness in your chest

-A subtle sense of being on edge, even though nothing is “wrong.”
+a subtle sense of being on edge

-If you’ve ever wondered:
+If you’ve ever asked:

 “Why do I feel anxious right after I succeed?”